dkirkby/E4S/projects/Motion.md

 # Project: Motion Feedback

-In this project, you will communicate with two different modules, using I2C and PWM protocols, to implement a visual motion feedback system:
+In this project, you will integrate two different modules to implement a visual motion feedback system:
  - the inertial measurement unit (IMU) will continuously measure the acceleration and magnetic field vectors, and
  - the 8-neopixel strip will provide real-time visual feedback to enable the circuit's user to align the IMU's y axis to be level with its y axis pointing north.

-The instructions in this project are deliberately less detailed, now that you have more experience with building circuits and developing M4 code with the aid of [existing examples](../hello.md).
+The instructions in this project are deliberately less detailed than previous projects, now that you have more experience with building circuits and writing code.

 ## Build the Circuit

 You will need the following components:
- - M4
+ - Pico
  - IMU
  - Neopixel strip
  - I2C cable
  - jumper wires
  - breadboard

-We need the breadboard since there is only one 3.3V output available from the M4, but it must be connected to both the Neopixel strip and the I2C bus.
+We need the breadboard since there is only one 3.3V output available from the Pico, but it must be connected to both the Neopixel strip and the I2C bus.

-With your M4 disconnected (with no power), wire the IMU and neopixel strip to the breadboard, then use jumpers to connect the breadboard signals to the M4.
+With your Pico disconnected (i.e. with no power), wire the IMU and neopixel strip to the breadboard, then use jumpers to connect the breadboard signals to the Pico.
 You will need to be able to rotate your IMU into different orientations later, so consider this as you select jumper wire lengths.
 Also, think about chosing jumper wire colors that allow you to easily identify your power and ground.

-Power the M4 via USB and check that the small green LED on the IMU is illuminated.
+Power the Pico via USB and check that the small green LED on the IMU is illuminated.
 Open the Mu editor and verify that you can run a simple program to print a message every second.
-If the M4 is not responding, disconnect the USB and check your wiring.
+If the Pico is not responding, this could indicate that you have shorted together power and ground so disconnect the USB cable and check your wiring.

 ## Read out the Sensors

 Write a program to read out the IMU's acceleration and magnetic field vectors and print their component values every 0.5 seconds.
+You can adapt our [earlier example](../i2c.md) for this.
 Check that both vector magnitudes make sense when the IMU is at rest, i.e.
  - acceleration magnitude is around 9.8 m/s^2 (variations over the surface of the earth are less than 1%)
  - B field magnitude is 25-65 micro Teslas (look up a more precise expected value for your location on [this map that displays nanoTeslas](img/Bfield_strength.jpg))